Beagles

 Hip Dysplasia & Intertebral Disc

-Beagles can suffer from epilepsy, hypothyroidism, dwarfism, hip dysplasia and disc problems.
+Beagles can suffer from epilepsy, hypothyroidism, dwarfism, hip dysplasia and disc problems due to the breed’s size.

 History